-1. Introduction to the Oak Ridge Reservation
+Introduction to the Oak Ridge Reservation

 It was not shown on any maps.
 No visitors were allowed without special approval.
 US Army guards were posted at the entrances to the city, and all residents were required to wear badges at all times outside their homes.
-Thus, Oak Ridge existed for seven years, from 1942 to 1949, as a truly secret city.
-It was here and in supporting locations that humankind made the leap from candlepower to nuclear power in a single generation.
-The engineering marvel that materialized in the Secret City changed the world, helped bring an end to World War II, and launched diagnostic tools such as magnetic resonance imaging and nuclear medicine that save thousands of lives from cancer and other maladies.
-Today the revealed Secret City exists in two parts: the City of Oak Ridge and the Oak Ridge Reservation (ORR).
+Thus Oak Ridge existed for seven years, from 1942 to 1949, as a truly secret city.
+Here and in supporting locations humankind made the leap from candlepower to nuclear power in a single generation.
+The engineering marvel that materialized in the Secret City changed the world, helped end World War II, and launched life-saving diagnostic tools such as magnetic resonance imaging and nuclear medicine.
+Today the former Secret City exists in two parts: the City of Oak Ridge and the Oak Ridge Reservation (ORR).
+ORR's mission continues to evolve as it adapts to meet the changing basic and applied research and national security needs of the United States.

-ORR covers 52 square miles of land in Anderson and Roane counties and is home to two major US Department of Energy (DOE) operating components: the Oak Ridge National Laboratory (ORNL) and the Y-12 National Security Complex (Y-12 Complex or Y-12).
-Other ORR facilities include the East Tennessee Technology Park (ETTP), site of a former gaseous diffusion plant that has undergone significant environmental cleanup and transitioned to a private sector business and industrial park; the Oak Ridge Institute for Science and Education (ORISE) South Campus, which includes training facilities, laboratories, and support facilities; several smaller, government-owned, contractor-operated entities involved in environmental cleanup; and the government-owned, government-operated Agent Operations Eastern Command (AOEC) of the National Nuclear Security Administration (NNSA) Office of Secure Transportation (OST).
+ORR covers a little over 50 square miles of land in Anderson and Roane counties and is home to two major US Department of Energy (DOE) operating facilities: the Oak Ridge National Laboratory (ORNL) and the Y-12 National Security Complex (Y-12).
+Other ORR facilities include the East Tennessee Technology Park (ETTP), the site of a former gaseous diffusion plant that has undergone significant environmental cleanup and transitioned to a private sector business and industrial park; the Oak Ridge Institute for Science and Education (ORISE) South Campus, which includes training, laboratory, and support facilities; small government-owned, contractor-operated environmental cleanup entities; and the government-owned, government-operated Agent Operations Eastern Command (AOEC) of the National Nuclear Security Administration (NNSA) Office of Secure Transportation (OST).
 Some things have not changed; personnel seeking entrance to ORR must have proper credentials in accordance with current access security requirements.